-I am currently the advisory ecologist for the Livable Hawaii Kai Hui, a grassroots cultural and environmental conservation non-profit in eastern Honolulu, Hawai`i, and formerly served as a visiting conservation scientist at the Center for Large Landscape Conservation in Bozeman, Montana.
+I am currently the advisory ecologist for the Livable Hawaii Kai Hui, a grassroots cultural and environmental conservation non-profit in eastern Honolulu, Hawai`i, and formerly worked as a visiting conservation scientist at the Center for Large Landscape Conservation in Bozeman, Montana.

 The majority of my free time is devoted to learning about natural history (right now, working on my entomology, botany and field geology skills!) and practicing martial arts (I am presently studying Aikido, Muay Thai, and Brazilian Jiujitsu).
-I also have a deep and abiding love for America’s National Parks, and have been trying to visit as many as possible in my travels.
+I also have a deep and abiding love for America’s National Parks and Wildlife Refuges, and have been trying to visit as many as possible in my travels.